NicklasVraa/LiX/readme.md

 Top-level headings will act like chapters in book-like classes, but as sections in article-like classes.
 Headings will be numbered, unless a `*` is added to the command, e.g. `\h*{...}`.
 The regular commands, like `\chapter` and `\section` can still be used along with their starred counterparts.

+- `\start{odd/even}` \
+  Applicable to book-like classes only.
+It will instruct the compiler to add blank pages such that chapters always start on odd or even pages.
+In western bookbinding, it is traditional to have chapters start on odd (recto) pages.
+If this command is not used, no blank pages will be added.

 ### ISBN <a name="isbn"></a>
 Add an ISBN-code along with a corresponding barcode to your document.
 Should be called before `\begin{document}`.
 - `\isbn{978-0201529838}`